 However, the museum has numerous other statues inside and is well worth the visit.
 Tickets to the garden are included with a ticket to the art museum.

-It’s important to note that Rodin was famous for his casts, not necessarily his sculptures.
-This meant that he was able to make more than one of many of his most important works because the casts were the same.
-The original Thinker is in the Rodin Museum in Paris, and there are reproductions of both him and Rodin’s other famous works in museums around the world.
+It’s important to note that Rodin was famous for his casts, not necessarily his sculptures, which means he could recreate many of his most important works because the casts were the same.

 The Barnes Foundation

 The Barnes Foundation is an art museum and educational center in Downtown Philadelphia.
-Located next door to the Rodin Garden, the Barnes foundation helps secure Philadelphia’s place as an art city.
+Located next door to the Rodin Garden, the Barnes Foundation helps secure Philadelphia’s place as an art city.

 The Barnes Foundation has one of the best collections of impressionist and post-impressionist art in the country.
-It has numerous works by famed painters such as Cezanne, Matisse, Picasso and Renoir in addition to vast collections of Native American art.
-It’s a must-stop gallery for anyone interested in art history.
+The foundation features numerous works by famed painters such as Cezanne, Matisse, Picasso and Renoir in addition to vast collections of Native American art.

 The Franklin Institute